sdc-windsor/video-player/README.md

 ## 2.1 Main API Endpoints

-> The following endpoints return mock video data to be consumed by all three microservices:

-- GET `/videos/:id`
-  - Reads id, title, author, video_url, and number of plays where the video document's ID matches the supplied id.

-- GET `/thumbnails/:id`
-  - Reads title, author, and thumbnail from the db.
-This endpoint can handle multiple ids as long as they are sent with '%2C', a comma, in-between them.

-## 2.2 Other CRUD Endpoints

 > The following endpoints create, update, and delete documents on the database:

 - POST `/videos`
   - Creates and inserts a new video document with an incrementing ID into the database
   - Returns the new video document containing the video url, thumbnail url, title, author, play count, and id.

+###### Returns mock video data consumed by all three microservices
+- GET `/videos/:id`
+  - Reads a video document where the id matches the supplied id.
+  - Returns a video document containing containing the video url, thumbnail url, title, author, play count, and id.

+###### Returns mock video data consumed by all three microservices
+- GET `/thumbnails/:id`
+  - Reads video documents where the id matches the supplied id.
+This endpoint can handle multiple ids as long as they are sent with '%2C', a comma, in-between them.
+  - Returns video documents containing title, author, and thumbnail url.

 - GET `/videos`
   - Reads the first 100 video documents starting from {id: 1}, in ascending order if ?page=PAGENUMBER query is not supplied